vickyli1015/Power_Outages_Analysis/README.md

 # Power Outage Analysis

-The project aims to explore power outages and its cause (climate, weather, region, cause categories) and effect (duration, number of customers affected, amount of demanded power losted).
+The project dedicates to explore power outages and its cause (climate, weather, region, cause categories) and effect (duration, number of customers affected, amount of demanded power losted).

 You can find the data sources here:
 - https://engineering.purdue.edu/LASCI/research-data/outages/outagerisks